-This series, which lives on in hockey legend, was a hard fought battle between two hockey powerhouses.
+This series, which lives on in hockey legend, was a hard fought battle between two powerhouse teams.
 Taking seven games to decide, it featured a memorable comeback by the Rangers.
-Being down three games to one to force a game seven, Mark Messier’s guarantee prior to game six and then his hat trick performance is the stuff of legends.
+Being down three games to two and looking to force a game seven, Mark Messier’s guarantee prior to game six and then his hat trick performance is the stuff of legends.
 An epic game seven went to double overtime (the third double overtime game of the series) before blue collar player Stephane Matteau was able to sneak one past Martin Brodeur to send the Rangers to the finals.
 Echoes of “Matteau!
 Matteau!
 Matteau!” still reverberate off the walls in MSG.

 The 1994 Stanley Cup Finals matched the New York Rangers against the Vancouver Canucks and their star players in Trevor Linden and Pavel Bure.
 The Rangers came from behind again in the series to take the lead before losing games five and six.
 Looking to take the series and break the curse once and for all, the Rangers took the ice at Madison Square Garden for an unforgettable way to cap off the year in an epic game seven.
-Goals from Brian Leetch, Adam Graves, and Mark Messier were good enough to edge the Canucks three to two and bring home the Cup.
+Goals from Brian Leetch, Adam Graves, and Mark Messier were enough to edge the Canucks three to two and bring home the Cup.
 Rangers fans still remember holding their breath as the final faceoff took place to the right of Mike Richter with 1.6 seconds left on the clock and then going crazy after Craig McTavish won the draw and the final buzzer sounded.